Tips for Avoiding Weather-Related Home Insurance Claims

 • Make safety your top priority people first, property second.

-• Shut off your home's main power or shut off your main water supply if needed or safety is in doubt.
+• Shut off your home's main power or your main water supply if needed or safety is in doubt.
 If you smell natural gas, leave the area immediately and call 911.
 Have an electrician check the house before turning the power back on.

 • Take wide and close-up photos and videos before making minimal temporary repairs to prevent further damage.